Why Become an Associate Member in COST?

 Perhaps most important, when a company becomes an Associate Member in COST, it is supporting efforts to strengthen grassroots local government and the quality of life in suburban and rural towns throughout Connecticut.

-COST encourages its member towns to look to its Associate Members first, when they are in need of municipal services.
+COST encourages its member towns to “shop” first with Associate Members when they are in need of municipal services.